Artist Josh Udesen

 Josh’s love of drawing and painting is evident from his piles of sketchbooks and canvases dating back as far as he can remember.
 With little formal training, his art was always a hobby and has only recently developed into a more integral part of his life.
-Within the last few years his art has been a part of exhibitions in Seattle, Jackson Hole, Boise, Sun Valley and Bend, Oregon.
-Additionally, his art was chosen as a major component in Patagonia’s Fly Fishing apparel for the 2011 and 2012 seasons and his drawing of a Deschutes River Redside was chosen as the image to represent Patagonia’s 2001 World Trout Initiative.
+Within the last few years his art has been a part of exhibitions in Seattle, Bozeman, Crested Butte, Breckenridge, Jackson Hole, Boise, Coeur D’Alene, Sun Valley and Bend.
+He was recently the Idaho Conservation League’s 2016 Artist in Residence, and spent a year developing a portfolio of Idaho specific art.
+Additionally, his art was chosen as a major component in Patagonia’s Fly Fishing apparel for the 2011 – 2017 seasons and is a big part of Montana Fly Company’s Artist Series of merchandise.

-Although his career as an artist is becoming a bigger part of his life, he still juggles a career as a high school humanities teacher, spends as much time as possible exploring Idaho with his wife and two year old daughter and, on occasion, chases a trout or steelhead.
+Although his career as an artist is a big part of his life, he still juggles a career as a high school history and comparative religions teacher, spends as much time as possible exploring Idaho with his wife and eight year old daughter and, on occasion, chases a trout or steelhead.
 What has made this transition to art most exciting is the realization that many people share his fascination, affection and affliction for fish.
-His portfolio, upcoming shows and news about his art can be found at his website; tightlinestudio.com in addition to his facebook page.
+His portfolio, upcoming shows and news about his art can be found at his website in addition to his Facebook and Instagram page.